 BSA Yearly Dues

 BSA National assesses yearly dues per Scout.
-These dues are the responsibility of each Scout; the amount is based on BSA National dues schedule.
-(COMMENT: I don’t think we’ve ever made them pay these dues.
-Logistically, it seems much easier for the troop to pay the National dues, rather than worrying about getting individuals to pay them separately and what to do when they don’t.)
-Historically we've made the Scout pay the first year's National dues, and after that the troop has paid them.
+The Scout is responsible for the first years' prorated dues; troop dues pay for subsequent years.

 Event Fees

 General

 Required event, activity, or outing fees shall be paid in advance.
 Once a Scout or adult commits to the event, activity, or outing all fees are required to be paid in full, unless other arrangements are made with the Parent Committee.
 Refund of fees will not be made unless approved by the Parent Committee.